drgonzalomora/WhisperingAssistant/README.md

 A digital assistant powered by OpenAI's Whisper Transcription Service, designed to run on gaming laptop.
 This project aims to facilitate voice-based interactions, transcribe audio in real-time, and perform various tasks to enhance productivity and user experience.

-## 📌 Packages

-how to install
+## 📌 How to install
-- install conda
+- Install conda (23.3.1)
-- install dependencies for conda and pip.
-Use script
+- Use the script to install dependencies for conda and pip
 ```commandline
 ./install.sh
 ```

+## 📌 TODOs
+- Custom cut off time based on command type
+- Support on GPT for continuing the conversation instead of just creating a new one.
+- Add support for dynamic prompting and more better prompting depending on the context.
+  - We can use different parameters like the current active window, the content of the clipboard, some keywords used or detected during the first 4 seconds of transcription.

 ## 📌 Clean Up
-- ✅ Window manager common classes
-- ✅ Class inheritance for commands
-- ✅ Make sure that the server.py is working as expected
+- Specify all the versions for all the dependencies to make sure that the project is easily replicable even in the future.
-- ✅ Add all the commands supported one by one
-- ✅ Short command logic
-- ✅ Test the server.py
+- Clean up hard coded dirs
+- Clean up ReadMe file
+  - System requirements
+  - Specify all the assumptions and dependencies being used in the project.
+- Allow all configuration files to be operating by using the .env file

 ## 📌 Core Goals
 **Primary**
-- offline first. basic commands works offline
+- Offline first. basic commands works offline
   - vision, transcription and small NLP agents, hotword detection
-- complex task offloaded to online LLMs
+- Complex task offloaded to online LLMs
-- good caching, no need to repeat LLM calls for similar query
+- Good caching, no need to repeat LLM calls for similar query (📍 It might be better to just put this on another repository which just focuses on this feature.)
-- shareable knowledge base (semantic search for common commands)
+- Shareable knowledge base (semantic search for common commands)

 **Secondary**
-- add a voice
+- Add a voice (TTS)
-- integrate with IoT devices
+- Integrate with IoT devices

-## 📌 Pending for MVP
+## 📌 Nice to haves
 - ⏳️ Embeddings for text commands
-- ⏳️ create embeddings for the argument, perhaps some sort of caching for audio.
+- ⏳️ Create embeddings for the argument, perhaps some sort of caching for audio.
-- ⏳ Move all UI to pyqt5
+- Move all UI to pyqt5

-🚥🚥🚥
-- ✅ Commands
 - Dictation Mode
-- Plugin Development Archi
-- ✅ Saving recordings locally for fine-tuning
-- ENV files
-- Guide on dependency and what to install
-- System requirements
 - Redis/VectorDB for caching
-- ChatGPT integration for intent parsing
+- ChatGPT's integration for intent parsing
-- ✅ hot word detection integration